-On 9 April 2020 decree n.
-23 of 8 April 2020 (the so-called Liquidity Decree) came into force.
-It introduced significant new measures, some of which deal with matters that were already addressed by prior pieces of legislation aimed at combating the Covid-19 Coronavirus emergency, and among which decree no. 18 of 17 March 2020, which came into force on 17 March 2020

-(the so-called Cura Italia Decree), is worthy of particular mention.
+On 9 April 2020 decree no. 23 of 8 April 2020 (the so-called Liquidity Decree) came into force.
+It introduced significant new measures, some of which deal with matters that were already addressed by prior pieces of legislation aimed at combating the Covid-19 Coronavirus emergency, and among which decree no. 18 of 17 March 2020, which came into force on 17 March 2020 (the so-called Cura Italia Decree), is worthy of particular mention.

+The Liquidity Decree was converted into law, with amendments, by Law No. 40 of 5 June 2020 which came into force on 7 June 2020.
 In this publication we summarise the main measures introduced by these decrees with specific regard to the credit sector.

 For an analysis of further measures please see our Client Bulletin "The Italian Government's Liquidity Decree: new measures for business sector".